gustschaefer/Traffic-Sign-Classifier/README.md

 The image dataset have a .p extension (Pascal source code) and for that we'll use the pickle library to help us.

-The notebook also contains the entire explanation of the code, so you can have a better understand of it.
+The notebook also contains the entire explanation of the code, so you can have a better understanding of it.